Yes, you read that correctly – you can make money as a mermaid!

-If you’re feeling comfortable with your repertoire, why not explore the possibility of performing for bigger audiences?
-A number of local aquariums host mermaid shows and some may even be looking to do so in the future.
+If you’re feeling comfortable with your repertoire, try performing for bigger audiences.
+A number of local aquariums host mermaid shows.
+Some may even be looking to do so in the future.

 Finally, the skills you’ve acquired offer you the unique opportunity of making money as a mermaid by posing for underwater photographs.

-Once again, make sure you don’t get ripped off by booking your shoots through a trustworthy agency.
+Once again, make sure you don’t get ripped off.
+Book your shoots through a trustworthy agency.

 One thing most mer-people have in common is a fierce love for the ocean and the desire to help protect it.

-If you’re thinking of making money as a mermaid, work an educational edge into your performance by focusing on conservation.
-This will help to spread the word about the need to conserve sea-life, particularly when you do children’s parties.
+If you’re thinking of making money as a mermaid, work an educational edge into your performance.
+Focus on conservation.
+It’ll help to spread the word about the need to protect sea life, particularly when you do children’s parties.

 As with all performance artists, making money as a mermaid requires a good deal of hard work and patience.
-At the start you may not get too many gigs, but as you become more experienced, network with potential employers and become known in the field, your gigs should increase.
+At the start you may not get too many gigs.
+But as you become more experienced, network with potential employers and become known in the field, that should change.

-According to a recent Dazed article, ‘dry’ performances – where you don’t do any swimming – could earn you around £35 an hour, while the rate for ‘wet gigs’ starts at about £50 an hour.
+According to Dazed, ‘dry’ performances where you don’t do any swimming could earn you around £35 an hour.
+Meanwhile, the rate for ‘wet gigs’ starts at about £50 an hour.

 Of course, the more famous you get, the more you can charge.
 Also, the more skills you have, the more sale-able you become.
 Work on your swimming technique, keep your body in good shape, learn extras like aquatic ballet and you’ll be able to charge more.